cwilper/dspace-perftest/README.md

 running Amazon Linux 2 (similar to CentOS 7), on a single magnetic EBS volume, with Postgres 10 and all dependent services running on the same host, all served over HTTPS using Apache.
 These initial tests were intentionally performed without any tuning (so, with out-of-box settings), in order to establish a baseline for comparison.
+Java processes were run with Java 8.
 Tomcat was launched with a 4GB max heap size.
+For DSpace 7, the Angular UI was built with out of box production settings, and was launched with PM2.

 Requests were made and measurements were recorded on a separate host within the same availability zone.
+To aid in remote collection of server metrics, [Perfmon Server Agent](https://github.com/undera/perfmon-agent/) was used.

 During the tests, the number of concurrent threads was doubled every five minutes, starting with one thread for the first five minutes, peaking at 32 threads, and ramping back down to a single